 No. This new reporting requirement is for information purposes only and is to inform employees of the cost of their health care coverage.
 This amount includes both the employee and employer costs for health care coverage.
 This amount is NOT included in any other boxes on the W-2.

-Yes, after January 31, 2014, you may print a copy from the self-service site.
-In fact, we prefer that you retrieve your copy electronically.
-You may access your information and/or print it as many times as you want.
+Yes, after January 31, 2015, you may print a copy from the self-service site.
+You may access your information and/or print it as many times as you want from a campus connected computer or from an off campus computer if you have enrolled in the University of Iowa Duo Security Two-Step Verification program.
+Further information regarding DUO can be found on the ITS website.
 Prior year tax forms are also available on the self-service site.
 Remember to select “Stop Delivery” for future years!
-Remember that the W-2 can only be accessed from a computer that is connected to the campus network.

 This form will be available on the Foreign National Information System (FNIS) by January 31 if you have elected electronic delivery of this form.
 You will receive an email notification as soon as your 1042-S form is posted.
 If you did not elect electronic delivery, this form will be mailed via U.S. mail by January 31.
-The 1042-S form(s) reflect the amount of earnings that were tax treaty covered and/or the 14% tax withholding on your fellowship.
+The 1042-S form(s) reflect the amount of earnings that were tax treaty covered and/or the 14% taxable fellowship income to F-1 and J-1 students.
 Not all non U.S. citizens will have a 1042-S form.

 Certain items (retirement contributions and out of pocket benefit costs) reduce taxable income, but not your budgeted salary.